GaetanLepage/phd-manuscript/sections/2_simulator/1_intro/0_index.typ

 Simulators targeting audio simulation are scarcer, especially the ones dedicated to robotics.
 The video game industry, among others, has motivated the development of acoustic rendering engines.
 #todo
+In their review, Kaur et al. @kaur_simulators_2022 highlight the absence of ambient sound modeling for testing sound-based navigation algorithms.

+*Conclusion.*
-In conclusion, simulation is a key component in many scientific domains, but especially in robotics and deep reinforcement learning.
+In conclusion, simulation is a key component in many scientific domains, especially in robotics and deep reinforcement learning.
-It allows for scaling experiments and iterating rapidly on research ideas without the need to rely on costly and time-consuming physical infrastructure.
+It allows for scaling experiments and iterating rapidly on research ideas without relying on costly and time-consuming physical infrastructure.
 However, simulation has trade-offs that should be carefully considered when developing software platforms.
-// TODO repetition
 For instance, #acr("RL") policies learned in simulated environments do not always translate to performing convincingly in real-world scenarios.

-#todo
-#draft[
-  - In classic robotics, simulators are cheaper and faster (especially for DRL)
-  - In HRI, all this is true, but it's even more useful as there are humans involved in the loop (human time is expensive + eventual risks of hurting people)
-]
-#draft[TODO: challenges of Sim2Real, for learning methods]

-// Audio
-#draft[TODO: audio]

-// Our motivation to develop a simulator
-#draft[TODO: Our motivation to develop a simulator]
+Also, no satisfying simulation solution exists for sound-based robot navigation.
+For those reasons, we contributed an original implementation of a flexible and feature-rich acoustic simulator for robotics.
+Its goal is to provide a practical and convenient sandbox for machine learning and robotics scientists to experiment with various sound-related problems.
+The obtained software ecosystem has been the core framework for the experimental work conducted in the present thesis.
+This chapter will introduce the fundamental notions of sound propagation and audio processing to understand the phenomenon of acoustic reverberation.
+Also, various state-of-the-art methods for acoustic simulation will be presented along with existing implementation.
+Finally, we will detail the core design of our simulator and highlight its several features.